sidmadala/TigerCompiler/semantic_analysis/README.md

 Our group wrote main.sml, env.sml, and semant.sml.

+**Extra Credit**

+We implemented RECORDS in a purely functional manner and also added a BOTTOM type

+**Late Days**

+We used a late day for this part of the compiler due to its difficulty

 TODO:
 1. go through all of absyn.sml and write code to translate it (that's where the list below comes from)
 2. go change escape = ref false in parser? (i guess deal with escapes)